rinc3w1nd/TicketTracker/README.md

 TicketTracker is a lightweight, local-first ticket and task-tracking system.
 It behaves like a help desk for one person or a small group, but without servers, user accounts, or admin rights.
 It runs entirely in user space on macOS, Linux, or Windows using a simple Python stack (Flask, SQLAlchemy, SQLite, Jinja2).

+**NOTE:** This is a Single User instance and as such has no authentication mechanism nor does it have input sanitization, etc...
+It is NOT meant to be exposed to an Intranet let alone to the INTERNET.
+You assume any and all risk associated with using it in a way other than intended.
+It was written as a web application simply because that was quick and convenient.

 ## Table of contents

 - [Stack](#stack)